tdilauro/Simplified-wiki/Configuration.md

 * [[Customize your lane configuration.|LaneConfiguration]]
 * Customize the language collections your library offers.
 * Set up a logging integration with Loggly.
+* Restrict which titles certain patrons can borrow.
+* Restrict which lanes certain patrons can see.

 Otherwise, you should be able to ignore everything below this point.
 In the long run, the JSON configuration file will disappear altogether.